CG3-Media/alto/README.md

 - 🔐 **Permissions** - Flexible permission system with board-level access control
 - ⚡ **Performance** - Optimized queries and database indexes
 - 🚀 **Zero Setup** - All JavaScript functionality works immediately after mounting the engine
+- 🗄️ **Auto Database Setup** - Engine automatically creates all required tables when it loads (no migrations!)

 ## 🚀 Installation